-The AD9520-1 contains three frequency status monitors that are used to indicate if the PLL reference (or references, in the case of single-ended mode) and the VCO/CLK input have fallen below a threshold frequency.
-Note that the VCO frequency monitor becomes a CLK input frequency monitor if the CLK input is selected instead of the internal VCO.
-Figure 48 shows the location of the frequency status monitors in the PLL.
+The AD9520-5 contains three frequency status monitors that are used to indicate if the PLL reference (or references in the case of single-ended mode) and the external CLK input have fallen below a threshold frequency.
+Figure 36 shows the location of the frequency status monitors in the PLL.

-The PLL reference monitors have two threshold frequencies: normal and extended (see Table 17).
+The PLL reference monitors have two threshold frequencies: normal and extended (see Table 14).
 The reference frequency monitor thresholds are set in Register 0x01A[6].